clgp2/baCode/README.md

 Note: It makes sense to first check and remove duplicates (if any) from your custom dataset.

 3. **Tokenize the data**
-* use notebooks/02_preprocess_dcep.ipynb to turn the data into input for the neural network by tokenizing it on word and subword level
+* use scripts/02_preprocess_dcep.py or notebooks/02_preprocess_dcep.ipynb to turn the data into input for the neural network by tokenizing it on word and subword level

 General:
 * use scripts/preprocess.py to tokenize a text file on word level.